open/close all folders

 - Stranger in a Familiar Land: By the time he finally comes home to Japan, 250 years have passed and it has changed.

 One of the 1711 immortals, Victor is part of the immortal-monitoring division at the FBI.
-Because his best friend, a fellow 1711 immortal, was the alchemist that Ennis devoured, Victor has a grudge against her and Szilard.
+Because one of his friends and fellow 1711 immortal alchemist was devoured by Ennis, Victor has a grudge against her and Szilard.

 - Character Filibuster: Perp Sweating allows him the opportunity, much to the interrogated's annoyance.
 They're much less eloquent than the usual fare, and he hasn't mastered breath control.Firo: "Sheesh, don't rant 'till you run out of breath, dumbass.
 And twice?
 What are you, twelve?"

 - The Exile: Victor originally came from the UK.
-Then he decided to voice his sincere thoughts on the South Sea Company to the guys drawing up the charter in typical Victor fashion.
+Then he decided to voice his sincere thoughts on the South Sea Company, racism, and slavery to the guys drawing up the charter in typical Victor fashion.
 They did not agree with his opinion.

 - Friend on the Force: Albeit an incredibly abrasive, ill-tempered "friend" who's helping out only because tweaking Firo's passport is a significantly smaller pain in the ass than getting called in to vouch for the ninety-year-old teenager's true age.